ThinkDataEd/curriculum/docs/unit2/end.md

     * o A 4-slide, 5-minute presentation.

-    * o An explanation of why you think your statistical investigative question is interesting.
+    * o An explanation of why you think your statistical question is interesting.

     * o An interpretation of supporting plots and summaries that answer your question.